Persistence of AR($1$) sequences with Rademacher innovations and linear mod $1$ transforms: Introduction and main results

 It is much harder to determine the exact tail asymptotics for $\tau$.
 To the best of our knowledge, the most general result was obtained in \cite{HKW19}: if $0<\mathbb{E}(\xi_1^+)^t<\infty$ for all $t>0$, $0<\mathbb{E}(\xi_1^-)^\delta<\infty$ for some $\delta>0$, and the distribution of innovations is {\it absolutely continuous} with a density that is either strictly positive almost everywhere on $\mathbb R$ or has bounded support, then there exists a strictly positive function $V(x)$ such that, as $n\to\infty$,

 The assumption that {\it all} moments of $\xi_1^+$ are finite is optimal, see Proposition 19 in \cite{HKW19}.
-On the contrary, the assumption on absolute continuity of the distribution of innovations was prompted by the method of the proof, which relied on compactness properties of the transition operator of the Markov chain $\{X_n\}$ killed at exiting $[0,\infty)$.
-Let us clarify that this operator acts on measurable functions on $[0, \infty)$ by $f \mapsto \E_x f(X_1) \ind \{ \tau>1\}$, and the {\it killed} chain is the sequence $\{X_n\}_{0 \le n < \tau}$.
+On the contrary, the assumption on absolute continuity of the distribution of innovations was prompted by the method of the proof, which relied on compactness properties of the transition operator $P$ of the Markov chain $\{X_n\}$ killed at exiting $[0,\infty)$.
+To clarify, this operator that acts on measurable functions on $[0, \infty)$ by $Pf(x)=\E_x f(X_1) \ind \{ \tau>1\}$, and the {\it killed chain} is the sequence $\{X_n\}_{0 \le n < \tau}$.

 It is hard to imagine that the local structure of the distribution of innovations can be crucial for the tail behaviour of $\tau$.
 But it is absolutely unclear how to adapt the compactness approach of~\cite{HKW19} to innovations with a generic discrete distribution.
 In the present paper we do this for the most simple discrete distribution of innovations, given by